Determinations of angular stiffness in rotational optical tweezers: Numerical Determination of Stiffness

 The numerical results so far have been calculated for a beam focussed by a NA 1.2 water-immersion objective, corresponding to the objective lens in our ROTs system.
-However, computational results can be used to investigate the angular trap stiffness with a variety of experimental parameters.
 Fig.~\ref{fig:numerical_results}E maps the influence of probe size and beam convergence angle on the angular trap stiffness.
 As the convergence angle increases, there is a greater transfer of spin angular momentum due to the larger scattering cross-sections and the shift in the axial equilibrium position toward the beam focus.
 The optical torque is maximised at the beam focus, so the angular stiffness is sensitive to changes in the axial equilibrium.
-At low convergence angles a stable trap may not form, which appears as empty regions in the heat map.\del{ This is represented by an empty region in the heat map.} The boundary of this unstable region oscillates with probe radius due to interference effects \citep{Stilgoe2008}.
+At low convergence angles a stable trap may not form, which appears as empty regions in the heat map.
+The boundary of this unstable region oscillates with probe radius due to interference effects \citep{Stilgoe2008}.

 For comparison, Fig.~\ref{fig:numerical_results}F presents a heat map of the optical torque dependent on probe size and beam convergence angle for a probe in a circularly polarised beam.
-In this case, the optical torque about the beam axis is independent of $\phi$, but its magnitude varies systematically with the convergence angle and the axial equilibrium position.
+In this case, the optical torque about the beam axis is independent of $\phi$.
+The magnitude varies significantly with probe sizes and slightly with the convergence angle and the axial equilibrium position.
 The overall trend mirrors that observed for the angular stiffness in linearly polarised traps.
 Notably, the boundaries of the stable trapping region shift slightly under circular polarisation, reflecting the altered balance between gradient and scattering forces compared with the linearly polarised case.

 The numerical results presented in Fig. \ref{fig:numerical_results} provide a detailed picture of the optical torque acting on the vaterite probe in a standard optical trapping beam.
 The force and torque profiles establish the equilibrium positions and stiffnesses, while the scaling with probe size and convergence angles highlights how angular confinement strength can be tuned experimentally.
 It should be noted, however, that these results are specific to the canonical trapping configuration considered here and do not account for additional factors.